 Do you want to open your first e-commerce store and you cannot get over the initial step of getting started?
 You ask yourself, “Where do I begin, what products do I sell and to what audience?”
-That initial step might be the hardest of all, taking the leap of faith and diving into an e-commerce pool head first can be scary but incredibly rewarding in the long run.
+That initial step might be the hardest of all.
+Take the leap of faith and dive into an e-commerce pool.
+We know, it can be scary however it can be incredibly rewarding.

 Why go niche

 According to the balance small business, “Essentially, a niche in the industry you will be in and the types of products you will sell; it’s what you specialize in.”
 Finding a niche can be a daunting task, don’t fret!
 If you got this far, you are one step ahead of your competition.
 Many businesses make the mistake of going too broad.
 Having a niche is a key to short-term and long-term success.

 Less is more.

 Having a specific set of products make it easier to describe what you do, it helps to target buyers who are ready to buy immediately.
 Start small and expand at your own pace.
 Give your audience an opportunity to voice their desires for new products.
 Your audience is the ultimate source of your market research.
 Your loyal customers bring insight and value to your business whether it’s in the beginning stages of building your brand or with a well-established brand.